 Recruiterkeyboard_arrow_downWhy should I conduct reference checks?It is irresponsible for a company not to collect references as it is generally considered the minimum standard for background checking new employees.
-References are critical in verifying an applicants work history, confirm right to work and helping to decide on their suitability for your team.I can already get a reference manually - why should I use Zinc?Zinc’s automated referencing tool allows you to collect screening information with a single click, for free.
+References are critical in verifying an applicants work history, confirm right to work and helping to decide on their suitability for your team.I can already get a reference manually - why should I use Zinc?Zinc’s automated referencing tool allows you to collect screening information with a single click.
 Zinc introduces a new incentive system to sharing work based information to encourage individuals to share honest and detailed work information.
-In the process of collecting a reference you gift referee’s (information providers) with Zinc token’s.
+In the process of collecting a reference you gift referee’s (information providers) with ZINC credits.
 Zinc accelerates and simplifies the process.How long will the reference be visible?References will be viewable for 30 days from the point of requesting.
-Only the entity who requested the reference can view it.How much does a reference cost?Anyone requesting a reference will be charged 10 ZINC tokens.
-The first 10,000 users will be funded 30 ZINC tokens to try the platform.
-5 ZINC tokens from each reference will be gifted to the referee for each reference they provide.How many references should I collect?Zinc recommends you collect at least 3 professional references per applicant, from previous managers and co-workers.
+Only the entity who requested the reference can view it.How much does a reference cost?Requesting to see a candidate's reference costs 10 Zinc credits.
+5 Zinc credits from each reference will be gifted to the referee for each completed reference they provide.How many references should I collect?Zinc recommends you collect at least 3 professional references per applicant, from previous managers and co-workers.
 This isn’t always possible with teams of different shapes and sizes but we do recommend more than one referee per role in order to verify work information.Can I share a candidate’s references?A reference is classed as personal data that is owned by the candidate and the referee.
-Even if you have paid to collect reference information, you cannot store this information longer than 30 days.
+Even if you have paid to collect reference information, you cannot store this information for longer than 30 days.
 You have an obligation to delete any reference data after this period.
-You also have an obligation to ensure that anybody else deletes this data that you’ve shared with.
-Zinc’s solution eliminates any of these concerns by not exposing recruiters to hold any work information.What are interview proofs?They are a process by which you can deliver feedback to applicants, allowing them to own and prove anything they have achieved throughout your interview process.
-If an applicant achieves something throughout your interview process such as passing a test or reaching the latter stages of your process - this valuable screening information is traditionally lost.I can already give feedback - why should I use Zinc’s Interview Proofs?You can create unforgettable interview experiences by gifting applicants with proofs that can be used throughout their career.
-You’ll have an opportunity to reinvent your employer branding as applicants proudly wear badges of the stages they reached during your process.What shall I do when I run out of ZINC?Contact the Zinc team via firstname.lastname@example.org or upgrade your plan in the subscriptions tab
+You also have an obligation to ensure that anybody else deletes this data that you’ve shared.
+Zinc’s solution eliminates any of these concerns by not exposing recruiters to hold any work information.What are interview proofs?Interview proofs allow recruiters to deliver feedback to applicants, allowing them to own and prove anything they have achieved throughout the interview process.
+If an applicant achieves something throughout the process such as passing a test or reaching the latter stages - this valuable screening information is traditionally lost.I can already give feedback - why should I use Zinc’s Interview Proofs?Create unforgettable interview experiences by gifting applicants with proofs that can be used throughout their career.
+Reinvent your employer branding as applicants proudly wear badges of the stages they reached during your process.What shall I do when I run out of Zinc credits?Contact the team via firstname.lastname@example.org or upgrade your plan in the subscriptions tab

 Manage my profilekeyboard_arrow_downHow can I make my profile private?You can easily make your profile private by switching the privacy button in your profile.Who can see my public/private account?When your account is switched to private, only you can view your profile.
-When it’s switched to public the referee, recruiter and anyone you share your profile link to, can view your profile.What information is shown from my account?Only the information you toggle to public will be visible to anyone looking at your profile.What is the green hexagon icon on reference and work proof boxes?Clicking this icon allows you to view the Linkedin profile that’s authentication with this profile that supplied this proof.What is the square green icon on the reference and work proof boxes?This is a link to the transaction, showing which accounts exchanged data and when on the Ethereuem blockchain.
-This is trusted, open platform which cannot be altered.
+When it’s switched to public the referee, recruiter and anyone you share your profile link to, can view your profile.What information is shown from my account?Only the information you toggle to public will be visible to anyone looking at your profile.What is the green hexagon icon on reference and work proof boxes?View the social platform (currently LinkedIn or GitHub) authenticated with this profile.What is the square green icon on the reference and work proof boxes?This is a link to the transaction, showing which accounts exchanged data and when.
+This information is stored on the Ethereum blockchain.
+This is a trusted, open platform which cannot be altered.
 It handles the exchange of data on Zinc to prove it's authenticity.

-Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC tokens total in the bottom left of the screen to visit your account page.
+Manage my accountkeyboard_arrow_downHow can I manage my account?Click on the ZINC credits total in the bottom left of the screen to visit your account page.
 Here you can view and edit your account credentials.Where is my identity contract?If you're a decentralised user you'll find a link to your identity contract under the identity contract heading.Where is my ENS Subdomain?If you're a decentralised user you'll find a section that displays your chosen username which doubles as your ENS subdomain.
 You can manage this subdomain with the ENS manager: https://manager.ens.domains/Who can find my account?There is no discoverability functionality on the platform so only those you share your profile link with can discover your account.